Goldfinch Primary School

 How we support children with Speech, Language and Communication needs:

-- The school works very closely with the NHS speech therapists that assess children with speech and language difficulties and set targets for them.
+- The school works very closely with the NHS speech therapists that assess children with language and communication difficulties and set targets for them.

 - TAs and LSAs are trained, by the speech therapists, to deliver the care plans which are set by the speech therapists; these can be in one to one sessions or small group sessions.